sgentle/kata/kata.coffee.md

 can't really be thinking high-level if you're spending a lot of energy on simple things.

-This prototype only handles one particular transform: refacoring a function with nested conditions into using early-exit guard conditions at the top of the function.
+This prototype only handles one particular transform: refactoring a function with nested conditions into using early-exit guard conditions at the top of the function.